18F/data-act-pilot/docs/HOWTO.md

 The hosted version of the prototype is a sandbox where you can run your agency's DATA Act data through an early version of the validation and conversion process.

-The pilot team top priority was understanding how the agency data submission process might work and getting early feedback.
+The pilot team's top priority was understanding how the agency data submission process might work and getting early feedback.
 The resulting prototype website is a [_minimum viable product_](https://en.wikipedia.org/wiki/Minimum_viable_product "minimum viable product").
 This means it's not fully featured, but it provides something concrete for agencies to respond to.
 We hope you'll give it a try and [let us know what you think](CONTRIBUTING.md "give feedback or ask a question about the DATA Act broker pilot").

 Official DATA Act guidance will continue to evolve, so the broker prototype doesn't represent the final version of the agency submission process, and the validations it performs aren't comprehensive.